 Tip: You can also test your app as a specific user.

-When you temporarily change your role, you see only what users in that role see in your application: including the app Home page, the list of available reports, and the records and fields that users in that role can view and modify.
+When test as a role, you see only what users in that role see in your app: including the app home page, the list of available reports, and the records and fields that users in that role can view and modify.
 When you test as a role, you use the app, so any changes that you make while testing are applied to the app.
 (When testing as a user, you can’t make changes to Quick Base data, like adding, editing, deleting, importing, or creating new tables.
 As a result, you may not be able to completely check a workflow when testing as another user.)

 Exception: If you belong to a Quick Base group with Admin; Admin, Sharing; or Basic, Sharing permissions, some of those permissions may be retained during the temporary role change.
 In this case, we recommend using one of the other ways listed above to test role settings.